1. Blog

 Potty Training and House Training

 House training, or potty training, is an essential part of puppyhood.
 Most puppies can begin potty training around four months old.
 The key principles involve consistent routines, positive reinforcement, and using a designated potty spot.
-There are many resources available online and from veterinarians (DVM) to help you potty train your pup.
+There are many resources available online and from veterinarians (DVM) to help pet parents potty train their pup.

 If you’ve adopted an adult dog who isn’t house-trained, don’t despair!
 Adult dogs can still be potty trained using similar methods to puppies.
-However, there may be underlying reasons why the dog isn’t house-trained, such as a urinary tract infection (UTI), Addison’s disease, Cushing’s, or behavioral issues.
-Consulting with a veterinarian or animal behaviorist can be helpful in these cases.
+However, there may be underlying reasons why the dog isn’t house-trained, such as a urinary tract infection (UTI), Addison’s disease, Cushing’s, or other health issues or behavioral issues.
+Consulting with a veterinarian, dog trainer, or animal behaviorist can be helpful in these cases.

 dog anal glands